-Before calling to report a repair on your heating system, please try the following:
+Before reporting a repair, please try the following:

-Double check that the gas, electrical and water supplies to your appliance, are turned on - somebody could have accidentally turned them off in error - an indicator light or a digital display on the boiler should be visible if electricity is supplied -if this isn't the case, always check the fuse
+Double check that the gas, electrical and water supplies to your appliance, are turned on - somebody could've accidentally turned them off - an indicator light or a digital display on the boiler should be visible if electricity is supplied.
+If this isn't the case, check the fuse.

-- Look at the display to establish if a fault code is identified - if it is, look at the manufacturers instructions/user manual or use the internet to establish what the fault means and if there is an easy fix.
-Only attempt fixing the fault if you feel confident
+- Look at the display to see if there's a fault code.
+If there is, look at the manufacturers instructions/user manual or use the internet to establish what the fault means and if there's an easy fix.
+Only attempt fixing the fault if you feel confident.

 - Check that the thermostat is turned up and the clock timer is on.
-Maybe you need to change the battery if it is not hard wired
+Maybe you need to change the battery if it's not hard wired.

-- Some combi and system boilers have a pressure gauge showing system water pressure - this usually needs to be at around 1 bar, so check your boiler instruction manual if you are not sure - it is easy to re-pressurise the boiler by following some simple instructions set out in the user manual - these will also be available on the manufacturers website.
-Never overfill a boiler as this will cause further problems
+- Some combi and system boilers have a pressure gauge showing system water pressure - this usually needs to be at around 1 bar.
+It's easy to re-pressurise the boiler by following some simple instructions set out in the user manual - these will also be available on the manufacturers website.
+Never overfill a boiler as this will cause further problems.

 - Have the clocks gone forward or back?
-Perhaps it is as simple as your clock programmer might just need adjusting to the right time
+Your clock programmer might just need adjusting to the right time.

 - Has there been a power cut and a break in the energy supply?
-Your heating clock programmer potentially has been re-set back to the original factory settings when the electric came back on.
-Test the central heating by setting it to come on in 15 minutes time - if that works, simply re-enter your preferred central heating settings
+Your heating clock programmer has potentially been re-set back to the original factory settings.
+Test the central heating by setting it to come on in 15 minutes time - if that works, simply re-enter your preferred central heating settings.

-- If you have an electric emersion heater and your boiler fails, you will always have the option for hot water buy switching this on if not used generally.
-To do this, switch the isolator switch controlling the emersion to on, which will be in or just outside your airing cupboard.
-Please note that only heating systems with a hot water storage tank located in a airing cupboard are likely to have an electric emersion heater.
+- If you have an electric emersion heater and your boiler fails, you'll always have the option for hot water by switching this on, if not used generally.
+To do this, switch the isolator switch, controlling the emersion, to on, which will be in or just outside your airing cupboard.
+Please note that only heating systems with a hot water storage tank located in an airing cupboard are likely to have an electric emersion heater.

-- In most cases, one of these tips will fix your heating so that you don’t have to wait for an engineer and you can get toasty warm again.
+In most cases, one of these tips will fix your heating so that you don’t have to wait for an engineer - meaning you can get toasty warm again.

-If you have tried all these things and your heating is still not working, please contact our heating contractor K&T by calling 020 8269 5981.
+However, if you've tried all these things and your heating still isn't working, please contact our heating contractor K&T by calling 020 8269 5981.